open-mmlab/mmagic/docs/model_zoo.md

 |        GCA          | 34.77 | 0.0080 | 16.33 | 32.20 |
 |      IndexNet       | 45.56 | 0.0125 | 25.49 | 44.79 |

-Above is the original implementation of the methods.
-They use different data augmentations.
-To create a fair comparasion, we run experiments on these methods with the same data augmentations.
-Below is the result of different methods using the DIM data augmentations:
+Above results follow the original implementation of these methods.
+However, they adopt different data augmentations and preprocessing pipelines.
+We also provide a benchmark for these methods under the same settings, i.e., using the same data augmentations as DIM.
+Results are shown as below.

 |        Method       |  SAD  |   MSE  |  GRAD |  CONN |
 |:-------------------:|:-----:|:------:|:-----:|:-----:|